 FMCSA has authority under 49 U.S.C.
 31136(e) and 31315 to grant exemptions from certain Federal Motor Carrier Safety Regulations.
 FMCSA must publish a notice of each exemption request in the Federal Register (49 CFR 381.315(a)).
 The Agency must provide the public an opportunity to inspect the information relevant to the application, including any safety analyses that have been conducted.
 The Agency must also provide an opportunity for public comment on the request.

-Under 49 CFR 395.3(a) a property carrying commercial motor vehicle driver may not drive without first taking 10 consecutive hours off duty.
+Under 49 CFR 395.3(a) a property carrying commercial motor vehicle (CMV) driver may not drive without first taking 10 consecutive hours off duty.
 Additionally, the driver may only drive a total of 11 hours during a period of 14 consecutive hours after coming on duty following 10 consecutive hours off duty.
-Section 395.3(a)(3)(ii) currently prohibits driving if more than 8 hours have passed since the end of the driver's last off-duty or sleeper-berth period of at least 30 minutes.
-However, under the amended rule adopted on June 1, 2020 [85 FR 33396], which becomes effective on September 29, 2020, driving is not permitted if more than 8 hours of driving time have passed without at least a consecutive 30-minute interruption in driving status.
+Under 49 CFR 395.3(a)(3)(ii) driving is not permitted if more than 8 hours of driving time have passed without at least a consecutive 30-minute interruption in driving status.
 The 30-minute break may be taken as off-duty, on-duty/not-driving, or sleeper-berth time, or any combination thereof.
-Under 49 CFR 395.3(b) no motor carrier shall permit or require a driver of a property-carrying commercial motor vehicle to driver, nor shall any driver drive a property-carrying commercial motor vehicle, regardless of the number of motor carriers using the driver's services, for any period after having been on duty 60 hours in any period of 7 consecutive days or having been on duty 70 hours in any period of 8 consecutive days.
+Under 49 CFR 395.3(b) no motor carrier shall permit or require a driver of a property-carrying CMV to drive, nor shall any driver drive a property-carrying CMV, regardless of the number of motor carriers using the driver's services, for any period after having been on duty 60 hours in any period of 7 consecutive days or having been on duty 70 hours in any period of 8 consecutive days.

-On October 11, 2018, the Associations submitted a similar exemption request (83 FR 64929.)
-The request was later withdrawn by the Associations and a new request has been submitted.
-The Associations contend that the HOS prohibitions on driving after a 14-hour period, and after 60 or 70 hours on duty in a moving 7- or 8-day “week” inhibit a railroad's ability to respond expeditiously to certain types of emergency situations.
-For this reason the Associations request that a railroad employee responding to an unplanned event that affects interstate commerce, service or the safety of railway operations, including passenger rail operations, and that occurs outside of or extends beyond the employee's normal shift, be exempt from those requirements.
+The Associations believe the HOS prohibitions on driving after the 14th hour after coming on duty, and after 60 or 70 hours on duty in a moving 7- or 8-day “week,” inhibit the ability of a railroad to respond expeditiously to certain types of emergency situations.
+The Associations requested that a railroad employee responding to an unplanned event that affects railroad operations, including passenger rail operations, and that occurs outside of or extends beyond the employee's normal shift, be exempt from those requirements.
 Unplanned events include the following: A derailment; a rail failure or other report of dangerous track condition; a disruption to the electric propulsion system; a bridge-strike; a disabled vehicle on the track; a train collision; weather- and storm-related events; a matter of national security; a matter concerning public safety; and a blocked grade crossing.

 A copy of the exemption application is available for review in the docket for this notice.